 Modules on Yoga Research teach students to conduct research in mind-body therapies.
 Students review and interpret published research on the current science of yoga therapy.
 Modules on clinical applications train professional health care providers in other fields to incorporate yoga therapies into their practice.

 Energetic principles are foundational to the transformational potential of yoga therapy.
-Understanding concepts such as the movement of energy, and how to release blockages, allow us to harness this power to heal at all energetic levels of being.
-True healing is self-healing, and as we learn to heal ourselves, we can share these teachings with others.
-In this program, you will learn both the art and the science of healing with yoga.
+Understanding concepts such as the movement of energy, and how to release blockages, allows us to harness this power to balance all energetic levels of being.
+True health comes from within, and as we learn to empower our own optimal wellbeing, we can share these teachings with others.
+In this program, you will learn both the art and the science of health through yoga.

 SOMA 800 Hr.
 Professional Yoga Therapy Training is an intensive, advanced certification program for yoga instructors and other health care workers who are passionate about helping individuals or groups work through specific health concerns to find improved wellbeing through the tools of yoga, mindfulness, and healthy lifestyle practices.